-Patsy Cline’s House
+Patsy Cline Historic House

 Exit: 315

-Take a tour of famed country singer Patsy Cline’s home located in Winchester.
+Take a tour of famed country singer Patsy Cline’s home, which is located in Winchester.
 The preserved home is a testament to the star’s humble roots and stands as a monument to one of the most beloved entertainers of all time.
 Although she moved to Nashville to pursue her musical career, Patsy Cline lived at the Winchester home longer than any other place, and she always considered the town her true home.

 Museum of the Shenandoah Valley